Caring for Our Communities

 Expand childcare to all children regardless of status, and protect eligibility for at least a year.

-HB 2842 Healthy Homes distributes grants to local governments, local housing authorities, nonprofit organizations, Community or federally recognized Indian tribes in this state to help low income households or environmental justice communities with home repairs and retrofits while ensuring better coordination between agencies doing home improvement work.
+HB 2842 Healthy Homes distributes grants to local governments, local housing authorities, nonprofit organizations, community or federally recognized tribes in this state to help low income households or environmental justice communities with home repairs and retrofits while ensuring better coordination between agencies doing home improvement work.

 HB 2475 Oregon Energy Affordability gives the Public Utilities Commission the ability to allow utilities to provide rate designs, such as discounts, that help reduce the energy burden for low-income and other underserved customers.
 Organizations who represent the people most impacted by energy burden will be able to access funding to participate in regulatory processes in the same manner as other broad customer groups, like the Citizens’ Utility Board.

-Establishes a 100% clean energy standard from 2035 onward
+Establishes a 100% clean energy standard requiring the following:

 Generated using renewable or emissions-free resources